 Make your back injury compensation claim with Truth Legal

 For any claim, it is important to instruct a firm of solicitors who specialise in the type of claim you are making.
 You are entitled to instruct whichever solicitors you wish.
-This means if you have already started a claim with another firm you can transfer your case to us.
+This means if you have already started a claim with another firm you may be able to transfer your case to us.
 Even if your case was allocated to a particular firm by a claims management company or by your insurance company, it is your case and you have complete freedom to choose your own solicitors.

 There could be many reasons behind poor service: unqualified or overworked staff, a lack of understanding in relation to back injury claims, poor communication, or just a lack of trust.
 None of this is excusable.
 If the service you are receiving from your current representatives is poor then you should seriously consider switching or changing solicitors to Truth Legal.